AlabiSarat09/Global-Education-Inequality-Dashboard/README.md

 - Dashboard screenshots
 - README documentation

-How to Use This Project
+## How to Use This Project:

-Download the cleaned dataset or the Power BI report.
+- Download the cleaned dataset or the Power BI report.

-Open the .pbix file in Power BI Desktop.
+- Open the .pbix file in Power BI Desktop.

-Use the filters (country, region, gender, level, year) to explore insights.
+- Use the filters (country, region, gender, level, year) to explore insights.

-Check the Python script to see the full cleaning process.
+- Check the Python script to see the full cleaning process.

 ## Conclusion:
 This project demonstrates how data cleaning and visualization can be used to understand global education gaps.